 Here's hoping you enjoy the following images as much as I do, and wishing you a very Merry Christmas from Lodi wine country!

-During a bright, chilly yet cheerful morning in February, ancient vine Mokelumne River-Lodi Zinfandel, planted over 50 to over 100 years ago, looking as healthy and robust as ever.
+During a bright, chilly yet cheerful morning in February, the ancient vine Mokelumne River-Lodi Zinfandel, planted over 50 to over 100 years ago, looks as healthy and robust as ever.

 During a fiery mid-spring dusk, a tractor leaves a trail of sulfur dust in the Acquiesce estate on the east side of Lodi's Mokelumne River AVA.

 Oh, the wonder of visiting journalists when they are first introduced to Lodi's ancient vines; in this case, San Francisco's Alyssa Fitzgerald, communing with 136-year-old Cinsaut in the historic Bechthold Vineyard.

 These free-standing Zinfandel vines are planted in the tall (5 to 6 feet) vertical cordon style popular in the 1970s and '80s; the long, winding spurs are indicative of the age of these highly productive vines.